ahmedwaleed03/photolabs/README.md

 # Photolabs
-A react project where the user is able to view photos in mulitiple contexts.
+A react project where the user is able to view photos in multiple contexts.

 ## Setup